 When I'm not at my computer, I'm probably taking pictures, at the gym lifting, or traveling the world.

-Working on LinkedIn Sales Solutions in San Francisco, CA.
+Working on LinkedIn Marketing Solutions in San Francisco, CA.

 I worked on the rearchitecture and redesign of the Sales Navigator product on the Pemberly technical stack under LinkedIn Sales Solutions.
 During my time on this project I developed patterns for and implemented a synchronized cache layer leveraging Ember Data, significantly reducing redundant API calls, and allowing for instantaneous optimistic client-side updates.
 I was also able to boost route transition and render performance 2-4x (worst case) and 10-20x (best case) and introduce lazy load and render occlusion culling to our application.

 I rearchitected key portions of the NSX Manager web application into Angular 4 using redux patterns and a centralized service layer.
 Additionally, I developed a coexistence platform to ease JS framework transitioning with selective app switching and capabilities for inter-app communication using RxJS, created various reusable Angular components, worked on a new workflows feature to enable eased guidance through the various complexities in the NSX platform, enabled rudimentary role based access controls of features using route guards, and developed a real time, isometric network topology diagramming tool with interactive and editable capabilities using Node.js and vis.js.